monkeylearn/hotel-review-analysis/README.md

 This is the source code of MonkeyLearn's series of posts related to analyzing sentiment and aspects from hotel reviews using machine learning models.
 This code runs in python2.7.

+(May 2018 update -- TripAdvisor and Booking.com have changed their sites greatly since these spiders were written, and as such, they no longer work.
+The blog posts and code are still very useful as an example on how to build a Scrapy spider, but sadly, the examples themselves are no longer functional.
+We will probably fix the spiders in the future, since it's probably enough to update all the selectors to get everything working again.)

 ### Code organization

 The project itself is a Scrapy project that is used to gather training and testing data from different sites like TripAdvisor and Booking.
 Besides, there are a series of Python scripts and Jupyter notebooks that implement some necessary scripts.